mehdidc/feed_forward_vqgan_clip/README.md

 # Acknowledgements

 - The training code is heavily based on the VQGAN-CLIP notebook <https://colab.research.google.com/drive/1ZAus_gn2RhTZWzOWUpPERNC0Q8OhZRTZ>, thanks to all the authors who contributed to the notebook ([@crowsonkb](https://github.com/crowsonkb), [@advadnoun](https://twitter.com/advadnoun), [@Eleiber](https://github.com/Eleiber), [@Crimeacs](https://twitter.com/earthml1), @Abulafia)
 - Thanks to [@lucidrains](https://github.com/lucidrains), the MLP mixer model (`mlp_mixer_pytorch.py`)  is from <https://github.com/lucidrains/mlp-mixer-pytorch>.
-- Thanks to Taming Transformers authors <https://github.com/CompVis/taming-transformers>, the code uses VQGAN pre-trained model and
+- Thanks to CompVis for Taming Transformers <https://github.com/CompVis/taming-transformers>, the code uses VQGAN pre-trained model and
 VGG16 feature space perceptual loss <https://github.com/CompVis/taming-transformers/blob/master/taming/modules/losses/lpips.py>
 - Thanks to [@afiaka87](https://github.com/afiaka87) for all the contributions to the repository's code and for providing the blog captions dataset for experimentation
 - Thanks to VitGAN authors, the VitGAN model is from <https://github.com/wilile26811249/ViTGAN>
-- Thanks to [@chenxwh](https://github.com/chenxwh) and [@andreasjansson](https://github.com/andreasjansson) from [Replicate AI](https://replicate.ai/home) for making and hosting a browser based text to image interface using the model
+- Thanks to [Replicate AI](https://replicate.ai/home) team, especially [@chenxwh](https://github.com/chenxwh) and [@andreasjansson](https://github.com/andreasjansson) for making and hosting a browser based text to image interface using the model and for all the support
 - Thanks to the authors of [CLOOB](https://github.com/ml-jku/cloob) for the code and the pre-trained models
 - Thanks to [@crowsonkb](https://github.com/crowsonkb), code/models for CLOOB pre-trained on LAION-400M are based on [cloob-training](https://github.com/crowsonkb/cloob-training)
 - Thanks to [OpenCLIP](https://github.com/mlfoundations/open_clip) authors for CLIP-like code/models pre-trained on LAION-400M and LAION-2B
-- Thanks to CompVis's net2net (https://github.com/CompVis/net2net), it was used to train text to image embedding priors
+- Thanks to CompVis's Net2Net (https://github.com/CompVis/net2net), it was used to train text to image embedding priors
 - Models were trained on [JURECA-DC](https://www.fz-juelich.de/en/news/archive/press-release/2021/2021-06-23-jureca-dc) supercomputer at Jülich Supercomputing Centre (JSC), many thanks for the compute provided to train the models.